scallops-cloud/nodejs-basic-course/04-project-todo-api-v1/exercise/04-02-todo-add/README.md

 2. Question: Where should the error check logic is? app.js or todo.js?

+3. Question: Why we need a unique id for each todo?

-3. Return the error if the todo title is shorter than 3 characters.
+4. Return the error if the todo title is shorter than 3 characters.